 Many of our International students comment that they appreciate the teachers here because all of staff seem to care and have patience for them.
-Below are two examples of success from our International Program:
+Below are examples of success from our International Program:

 Simon Lee Leads by Example

 (From The Cambridge Insider)

 Simon Lee joined Belleview Christian School as a reticent 9th grade student seeking to improve his English and assimilate into American culture.
 To help Simon achieve his goals, the school planned to bring him along slowly but surely, by perfecting his English skills and understanding of American culture through supplementary classes and school clubs.

 While Simon appreciated the slow but steady approach, he quickly showed that he was more than up to the challenge: Simon graduated from his English Learning classes in record time achieved Presidential High Honor Roll by maintaining a 4.0 GPA for two consecutive quarters and joined both the school’s basketball team and choir.

 Teachers at Belleview have taken notice of Simon’s tenacity toward learning, but also his warm and amiable disposition.
 “He is friendly to all students and a model of character and morality”, notes Linda Graybeal, ELL Instructor for Religion and U.S. History.
 “He is truly becoming the type of leader our school desires to produce.”

 Tram joined the Belleview Christian family her sophomore year and is a blessing to her class and the faculty.
 The following is her speech from graduation addressed to her class, family and friends: